 5. Churches of Christ avoid denominational divisions to maintain the unity of the Spirit in the bond of peace bearing with one another in love.

 This may be the most important difference.
 The common experiences of Christians among the churches of Christ is that their congregation is a family of God.
 They strive to maintain the unity of the Spirit in the bond of peace (Eph 4:1–3).
 Christians must rely and trust in one another more than other body of people on earth.
 Jesus revealed, “By this all people will know that you are my disciples, if you have love for one another” (John 13:35).

-Loving for God and loving one another helps to keep the church unified (Eph 4:1–3).
+Loving God and loving one another helps to keep the church unified (Eph 4:1–3).
 Christian love for one another comes from God.
 The apostle John expressed, “By this we know love, that he laid down his life for us, and we ought to lay down our lives for the brothers” (1 John 3:16).
 Christian love also includes loving God and keeping His commands.
-John also revealed, “By this we know that we love the children of God, when we love God and obey his commandments.
+John revealed, “By this we know that we love the children of God, when we love God and obey his commandments.
 For this is the love of God, that we keep his commandments.
 And his commandments are not burdensome” (1 John 5:2–3).

-The churches of Christ welcome all guests to follow Jesus Christ and want all to follow the Scriptures as the complete guide for all teaching and every good work.
+The churches of Christ welcome all to follow Jesus Christ and want all to follow the Scriptures as the complete guide for all teaching and every good work.
 Anyone can visit and study with the Christians among these churches.
 “All the churches of Christ greet you” (Rom 16:16).

 What about Psalm 150?
 Wouldn’t this indicate God appreciates being praised with Musical Instruments?

 That is a very good question that I think most Christians must consider.
 We need to think about this in the light of Jesus’s teaching that worship would change from Jerusalem to spirit and truth (John 4:21–24).